ulfaslak/py_pcha/README.md

 All code contained in this package was originally written in Matlab.
 The Matlab package is available [here][2].
 Matlab package also handles sparse- and kernel matrices.

-Matlab implementation by: Morten Mørup.
+Matlab implementation by: Morten Mørup
-Python implementation by: Ulf Aslak.
+Python implementation by: Ulf Aslak

 ## Install:
 Install with pip or easy_install